aixnr/f2bgeo/README.md

 ./f2bgeo download --license "LICENSE_KEY"
 ```

-It downloads the database archive `GeoLite2-City.tar.gz`, extracts it, and place `GeoLite2-City.mmdb` in current directory.
+This command downloads and unpacks `GeoLite2-ASN.mmdb` and `GeoLite2-City.mmdb` in current directory.

 According to MaxMind, they update the databases weekly on Tuesday.
-For users that would like to automate the download (`cron` or `systemd` timer), `f2bgeo` provides `clean` subcommand to remove the `GeoLite2-City.mmdb` file for convenience.
+For users that would like to automate the download (`cron` or `systemd` timer), `f2bgeo` provides `clean` subcommand to remove the database files for convenience.

 ```bash
 ./f2bgeo clean